 When your appointment is first booked, you will be sent Health History and Consent intake forms to fill out ahead of time, that way the Registered Massage Therapist (RMT) can review your information and you can make the most of your appointment time.
-When you first arrive at the Health and Performance Centre the day of your appointment you’ll be checked in at the front desk and directed back to the correct room.
+When you first arrive at the Health and Performance Centre on the day of your appointment, you’ll be checked in at the front desk and directed back to the correct room.
 The RMT will then discuss with you your concerns and what type of treatment you are looking for.
 With your input, the RMT will assess you and make a plan on how to best treat your area(s) of concern, and what areas of the body will be included in your treatment.
-You’ll have the opportunity to ask any questions, and can stop the assessment and treatment at any time.
-The RMT will leave to wash their hands, and you can undress to your comfort level to lie in between the clean sheets before the RMT knocks to come back in the treatment room.
+You’ll have the opportunity to ask any questions and can stop the assessment and treatment at any time.
+The RMT will leave to wash their hands, and you can undress to your comfort level to lie in between the clean sheets before the RMT knocks to come back into the treatment room.

-- reduced muscle tension.
+- A reduction in muscle tension.

-- stimulation of the lymphatic system.
+- Stimulation of the lymphatic system.

-- reduction of stress hormones.
+- Reduction of stress hormones

 Massage Therapy does not have a specific age of consent, only informed consent, meaning if someone can understand all the information given and make choices and consent based on that information, then a Massage Therapist can proceed with treatment.

-Massage Therapy at the HPC provides patient centered care focused on your individual goals and needs.
+Massage Therapy at the HPC provides patient-centered care focused on your individual goals and needs.

 There is no requirement to book an appointment for a massage with a Registered Massage Therapist.
 Extended health care plans, and insurers may require a referral note from your physician before you will be covered.
 You need to check with your policy to see if you need one to be reimbursed for the treatments.

-In many provinces Worker’s Compensation Insurance, WorkPlace Safety Insurance WSIB (ON) and Auto Insurance cover the cost of massage therapy for injury rehabilitation.
-Before you go for your Therapeutic massage treatment your details of coverage should be arranged with your insurance representative.
+In many provinces Worker’s Compensation Insurance, WorkPlace Safety Insurance WSIB (ON), and private auto insurance plans cover the cost of massage therapy for injury rehabilitation.
+Before you go for your therapeutic massage therapy treatment, your details of coverage should be arranged with your insurance representative.

-Hydrating is beneficial.
-It helps to rehydrate tissue and flush toxins that have been released from the tight muscles.
-An Epsom salt bath is recommended to soothe and to calm muscles, and enhance the benefits of the massage.
-It will help alleviate any stiffness that you may feel the next day.
+After your massage therapy treatment, hydrating is beneficial.
+Drinking water helps to rehydrate tissue and flush toxins that have been released from the tight muscles.
+An Epsom salt bath is also recommended post-massage treatment to help soothe and calm muscles and enhance the benefits of the massage.
+It will also help alleviate any stiffness that you may feel the next day.

 In 1919, the Drugless Practitioners Act was passed and the Board of Regents was established to regulate massage therapy and other drugless health professions in Ontario.
 In 1994 the Regulated Health Profession Act was proclaimed and the Drugless Practitioners Act was revoked.

-Yes, we have set aside time especially for you, and appreciate advance notice if you are unable to make the appointment.
+Yes, we have set aside time, especially for you, and appreciate advance notice if you are unable to make the appointment.
 Always ask your therapist what their policy is, and it should be posted in the clinic.
 You should be informed of any policy when making an appointment.
-Many clinics require a minimum of 24 hours prior notice of a cancellation.
+Many clinics require a minimum of 24 hours prior notice of cancellation.
 You can be responsible for partial or the full treatment fee.